 - unintentionally, or

-- in the heat of passion (that is, in a sudden quarrel or in the spur of the moment).
+- in the heat of passion (in a sudden quarrel or in the spur of the moment).

 While second-degree murder is a Class 1 felony, manslaughter is a Class 2 felony.